-FirstLight Fiber headquartered in Albany, NY, provides fiber optic data, Internet, data center and voice services to enterprise and carrier customers in New York and Northern New England with connectivity to Canada connecting in excess of 4,400 locations in service with nearly 27,000 additional locations serviceable by our 415,000 fiber mile network.
+Headquartered in Albany, New York, FirstLight provides fiber-optic data, Internet, data center cloud and voice services to enterprise and carrier customers throughout the Northeast connecting more than 5,000 locations in service with an additional 20,000 locations serviceable by its more than 9,600 route mile fiber network.

 Our clientele includes national cellular providers and CLECs and many leading enterprises, spanning high tech manufacturing and research, hospitals and healthcare, banking and financial, secondary education, colleges and universities, and local and state governments.
 FirstLight is a portfolio company of Oak Hill Capital Partners.

 We have been building and operating our own fiber optic network for over 15 years.
-With the acquisition of Lebanon, NH-based segTEL in 2011 and the assets of VT-based TelJet in 2013 and G4 Communications in 2014, and Oxford Networks, Sovernet Communications, Finger Lakes Technologies Group, and 186 Communications in 2017, the FirstLight network connects carrier and enterprise customers in New York, and Northern New England.
+With the acquisition of Lebanon, NH-based segTEL in 2011, the assets of VT-based TelJet in 2013 and G4 Communications in 2014, and Oxford Networks, Sovernet Communications, Finger Lakes Technologies Group, and 186 Communications in 2017, the FirstLight network connects carrier and enterprise customers in New York, and Northern New England.

 FirstLight combines its technology with a staff experienced in high demand operations.
 Our network operations and customer service center is strategically located in downtown Albany, NY and FirstLight technicians are on call 24×7×365.
 The senior management team alone has over a century of direct and related experience in the design, construction, development and operation of large-scale telecommunications infrastructure and services.
 FirstLight maintains a full time staff of qualified project managers, engineers, technicians, and support personnel that continuously monitor, maintain and augment the network.

-FirstLight Fiber is a telecommunications carrier and public utility duly authorized under the regulations of the Federal Communications Commission (FCC) and by the state utilities commissions of Maine, Massachusetts, New Hampshire, New York and Vermont to provide intrastate and interstate telecommunications, and to build and manage its extensive fiber-optic network throughout the Northeast.
+FirstLight is a telecommunications carrier and public utility duly authorized under the regulations of the Federal Communications Commission (FCC) and by the state utilities commissions of Maine, Massachusetts, New Hampshire, New York and Vermont to provide intrastate and interstate telecommunications, and to build and manage its extensive fiber-optic network throughout the Northeast.